statefulj/statefulj-framework-demo-ddd/README.md

-statefulj-framework-demo-jpa
+statefulj-framework-demo-ddd
 ========================

-Demo of the StatefulJ Framework
+Demo of the StatefulJ Framework utilizing a Domain Driven Design approach